getteamy/components/README.md

 ## Installation

-> This version is still in development
+> This version is still under development

 ```
 yarn